2025 Municipal Election

 Election Day

-October 20, 2025.
-The voting station location is still to be determined.
+October 20, 2025 at the Redcliff Senior Citizens Center.
 Doors will open promptly at 10:00 a.m. and close at 8:00 p.m.

 Voting Time for Employees